Franklin Square (Washington, D.C.): History

 special use and it wasn't until 1832 that the government purchased the square and it was turned into a park.
 There is no definitive proof that the park was named for Benjamin Franklin, as is often assumed.

 During the Civil War, the park served as an encampment for soldiers.
 Men "gathered about the park's famous old springs; here could be heard bugle-calls and sentry orders, and also presently the moans of passing wounded soldiers."

 The park remained largely unimproved until the 1870s.
 Landscaping, benches, and paths were added at that time, and in the 1800s.
 The park's last major renovation came in 1935, when the Public Works Administration gave the city $75,000 to improve Franklin Square.
 The fountain, a flagstone plaza, a geometric system of concrete pathways, and new trees were planted.
-Although a major refurbishment of the paths, fountain, and plaza occurred in 1976 as part of the United States Bicentennial, the park in 2013 looks as it did in 1935.
+Although a major refurbishment of the paths, fountain, and plaza occurred in 1976 as part of the United States Bicentennial, the park in 2013 looked as it did in 1935.

 The 4.79 acre that comprise Franklin Square are managed by the National Park Service.
 By 2012, the square was in significant need of repair.
 The pathways were broken, workers in nearby buildings had worn paths through the grass to cut across the square more efficiently, and large numbers of homeless individuals camped there.
 In March 2013, the D.C. government issued a request for proposals (RFP) to redesign Franklin Square so that it could accommodate multiple recreational activities.
 The RFP requested that any redesign include flexible (rather than fixed) seating, food kiosks, public restrooms, and an enhanced landscape design (especially on the borders of the park).
 The city set aside $300,000 for the design work.

 In September 2021, Franklin Square reopened after a year-long, $21 million renovation.
 During the renovation, 63 trees were replaced, and new landscaping, a children's play garden, flexible seating, and art exhibit spaces were added.
 A new cafe building with public restrooms was also added to the southern end of the park.